-Request offerings are catalog items that describe the item, assistance, or action that is available to end users in the service catalog in System Center 2012 – Service Manager.
+Request offerings are catalog items that describe the item, assistance, or action that is available to end users in the service catalog.
 Request offerings are normally placed in logical groups of service offerings.
 Both service offerings and their request offerings are available to Self-Service Portal users when the status of the offerings is set to Published and if end users have been assigned a corresponding Service Manager user role.
 Only users who have been assigned a user role associated with a catalog group that contains catalog items can use the Self-Service Portal to access the service catalog.

 You can use the following procedure to create a request offering.

 To create a request offering

 In the Library pane, expand Service Catalog, and then select Request Offerings.

 In the Tasks pane under Request Offerings, click Create Request Offering to open the Create Request Offering Wizard.

 On the Before You Begin page, read the instructions, and then click Next.

 In the Title box, type a title for the request offering.
 For example, type Access to Active Directory group.